Study the Book of Revelation

 ABOUT THE FOUNDERS

-My wife, Lana, and I have been blessed to have 8 wonderful children!!
-We live on a small farm and love teaching our children about life and the ways of the Lord!!
+My wife, Lana, and I have been blessed to have 9 wonderful children!!
+We love teaching our children about life and the ways of the Lord!!
 We also loving serving together and spending time on the road visiting with other families.

-In my work I am Self employed and serve as president of Central GA Lawn & Design, LLC a landscape, maintenance, and irrigation company and president of Swanson Construction where I serve as a general contractor for new construction and remodels.
+In my work I am Self employed and serve as president of my construction company where I serve as a general contractor for new construction and remodels.
 I love all aspects of business Ownership and love encouraging others to have there on business as well as encourage other men in the Lord!

 My Prayer Request is That I would finish strong in my life as a husband, father, business owner, and a servant of the most High!
 I want not only to run in the race but finish it with boldness, courage, and love and be the example for my children and those that I come in contact with.
 It has become so clear to me that if we lose our family along the way we are incredibly poor examples and we need to be mighty men of God and finish Strong!!